WICG/view-transitions/feature_details.md

 An [open request](https://github.com/WICG/shared-element-transitions/issues/28) here is the ability to add low-level customization to these animations by specifying a delay, duration, easing curve, keyframes similar to the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API).
 A potential option to provide this capability in future iterations is to add a `keyframes` field to this dictionary which supports property types listed under [Animatable Properties](#animatable-properties).
 The syntax is defined under [Processing a keyframes argument](https://drafts.csswg.org/web-animations-1/#processing-a-keyframes-argument) in Web Animations API.
 It’s worth mentioning that the keyframes syntax already has a concept of an implicit start/end keyframe which could map to the start/end state for each property computed in the previous/new Document respectively.

 #### Referencing Elements
 Specifying a transition above requires the new Document to reference elements from the previous Document.
-We address this problem, along with flexibility to exchange contextual information between Documents, by introducing a placeholder for elements captured from the previous Document.
+We address this problem, along with flexibility to exchange contextual information between Documents, by introducing a placeholder for shared elements captured from the previous Document.
 The documentTransition APIs mentioned in the following explanation are clarified under [Control Flow](#control-flow).

 * The dictionary used to specify a shared element cached from the previous Document in documentTransition.setSameOriginTransitions has the following fields :
     * `element` : A reference to the [Element](https://dom.spec.whatwg.org/#interface-element) in the previous Document.